fragkos-ioannis/MachineLearningModels/README.md

 # MachineLearningModels

-In this repository you can find Machine Learning models from scratch in Python.
+In this repository you can find Machine Learning algorithms from scratch in Python.